scilus/nf-scil/README.md

       - `biocontainers/YOUR-TOOL-HERE` => `scilus/scilus:1.5.0`
     - add your required inputs in the `input` section.
       - if an input is scoped to a subject, the line MUST start with `tuple val(meta), `.
+      - an input `path` CAN be optional (though it is not officially supported).
+You simply have to pass it an empty list `[]` for Nextflow to consider its value empty, but correct.
+If you decide an input `path` value is optional, add `/* optional, value = [] */` aside the parameter (e.g. f1 is optional, so `path(f1) /* optional, value = [] */` or even `tuple val(meta), path(f1) /* optional, value = [] */, path(...` are valid syntaxes).
+This will make input lines long (I know), but they will be detectable and when we can define input tuples on multiple lines, we'll deal with this.
     - add all outputs in the `output` section.
-      - if an output is scoped to a subject, the line MUST start with `tuple val(meta), ...`.
+      - if an output is scoped to a subject, the line MUST start with `tuple val(meta), `.
-      - each line MUST be `emit` its results using a relevant name.
+      - each line MUST use `emit` to make its results available inside Nextflow using a relevant name.
       - optional outputs ARE possible, add `, optional: true` after the `emit` clause.
       - file extensions MUST ALWAYS be defined (e.g. `path("*.{nii,nii.gz}")`).
     - In the `script` section :
       - use the `prefix` variable to name the scoped output files.
+If needed, modify the variable definition in the groovy pre-script.
       - use `$task.cpus` to define multithreading (if applicable).
       - replace version fetching :
         - `\$(echo \$(samtools ...` => `\$(scil_get_version.py 2>&1)`